 Please ensure your submission adheres to the guidelines below.

 All major articles will be peer reviewed.
 Research reports, comments, book reviews and review articles will be copy-edited but not peer reviewed.

 AAS values ethical research.
-Please ensure that your submission complies with AIATSIS’ ethical research framework, as set out in the Guidelines for Ethical Research in Australian Indigenous Studies.
+Please ensure that your submission complies with AIATSIS’ ethical research framework, as set out in the Code of Ethics for Aboriginal and Torres Strait Islander Research.